 How business email compromise attacks happen

+If a BEC email is convincing enough, it can work through simply asking an employee to do something.
 US money transfer company, Xoom Corporation, became the victim of a BEC attack in 2014.
 A series of spoofed emails that impostors sent to the finance department asking for money transfers cost the business $30.8 million in losses.

 Signs of business email compromise